AngrySnout/SauerTracker/README.md

 npm run-script build
 # And start it
 npm start
 # This starts it using *forever*, so it restarts automatically when it crashes.
-You can manually restart it with
+# You can manually restart it
 npm restart
 # Or shut it down
 npm stop